 What I'm Working on Now

-Updated: Feb 6, 2025
+Updated: Sept 13, 2025

 Fitness

-- 2 x Zone 2-3 runs/week
+- 2x/week Zone 2–3 runs.

-- Sweating it out in the sauna 2x/week while pretending I'm a Scandinavian wellness guru
+- Sweating it out in the sauna 2x/week while pretending I'm a Scandinavian wellness guru.

 Business

-- Prioritizing strategic relationships to enhance the diversity and quality of nodes in my network
+- Prioritizing strategic relationships to enhance the diversity and quality of nodes in my network.

 Producing

-- Obsessively studying how ideas move and multiply - because distribution is the new moat
+- Obsessively studying how ideas move and multiply, because distribution is the new moat.

 Thinking about

-- What needs subtracting: habits, inputs, or people that don’t align with where I’m going
+- What needs subtracting: habits, inputs, or people that don’t align with where I’m going.

 Changing